ArctosDB/arctos-webinars/README.md

 1. Schedule sound check in Adobe Connect (must reserve time!) to meet with presenters and check software, sound, etc. All presenters should do the [Adobe Connect Diagnostic Test](http://idigbio.adobeconnect.com/common/help/en/support/meeting_test.htm) in advance of this sound check.

-1. Copy relevant links (to the post-webinar survey, from the slideshow, etc.) into a place from which you can easy copy-paste them into the chat during the webinar.
-Participants typically cannot click on links in the presenter's slideshow from within the Adobe Connect environment.
+1. Copy relevant links (to the post-webinar survey, from the slideshow, etc.) into a place from which you can easily copy-paste them into the chat during the webinar.
+Participants cannot click on links in the presenter's slideshow from within the Adobe Connect environment when the presenter is just sharing their screen.

-1. Communicate about webinar to relevant communities via the following lists:
+1. Communicate about webinar to relevant communities via the following general lists:
     - Arctos User Group (*arctos [at] googlegroups.com*)
     - Arctos Working Group (*arctos-working-group [at] googlegroups.com*)
     - Arctos Steering Committee